rednafi/think-async/README.md

 * [Hackernews Discourse - The Bare Minimum Asyncio](https://news.ycombinator.com/item?id=17714304) -> One Guy's attempt to cover the entire high-level API surface of asyncio in a single Hackernews comment

-## Reactive Programming and Microservices
+## Reactive Programming & Microservices

 * [Redis Streams Featuring Salvatore Sanfilippo - Redis Labs](https://www.youtube.com/watch?v=qXEyuUxQXZM) -> Introduction to the Redis streams data structure and how can it be used as a safer alternative to Pub-Sub